Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 Whether you choose a 70/30 or 80/20 asset allocation, it’s important to know what you own and how much you’re paying for it.
 If you own several mutual funds, for example, be aware of whether those funds hold any of the same stocks.
-Having significant overlap could actually reduce diversification rather than increase it and potentially expose you to more risk.
+Having significant overlap could reduce diversification instead of increasing it, potentially exposing you to more risk.
 And paying steep expense ratios could detract from your overall returns.

 Investing Tips for Beginners

-• A financial advisor could help you figure out the right asset allocation for your financial needs and goals.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• A financial advisor can help you evaluate your financial needs and goals, and then build a portfolio based on a strategic asset allocation.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• While the 4% Rule is the traditional benchmark for determining retirement withdrawals, that rule may not fit your needs. depending on the type of lifestyle you hope to enjoy.
+• While the 4% Rule is the traditional benchmark for retirement withdrawal rates, that rule may not fit your needs depending on the type of lifestyle you hope to enjoy.
 SmartAsset’s retirement calculator can help you plan your investing and saving strategy.

 • If you need help picking an asset profile, SmartAsset’s free asset allocation calculator will assist you in picking a profile to help align your portfolio allocation with your risk tolerance.